scikit-hep/boost-histogram/docs/usage/indexing.rst

 - the one exception is projection; since this removes an axis, the only use for the slice edges is to be explicit on what part you are interested for the projection.
-So an explicit (non-empty) slice here will case the relevant flow bin to be excluded (not currently supported).
+So an explicit (non-empty) slice here will case the relevant flow bin to be excluded.

 ``loc``, ``project``, and ``rebin`` all live inside the histogramming package (like boost-histogram), but are completely general and can be created by a